Young Carers

 2. Statutory Framework

-The Local Authorities Duties under the Children Act (2014) and the Care Act 2014 in relation to Children and Young People under 18 Providing Care:
+The Local Authorities Duties under the Children Act (2014) and the Care Act 2014 in relation to Children and Young People under 18 Providing Care and support:

 The Children and Families Act 2014 amended the Children Act to make it easier for young carers to get an assessment of their needs and to introduce 'whole family' approaches to assessment and support.
 The new provisions include: